Fines and demerit points for speeding depend on the amount by which the speed limit was exceeded and where the violation occurred

 The suspension for driving more than 45 km/h over the limit is imposed “on the spot.”
 When an “on the spot” suspension applies, the officer who stopped the driver will confiscate the driver’s licence.
 The car will need to be legally parked, driven away by a different licenced driver, or towed.

-When a driver contests a violation, the court has discretion to impose a greater or lesser fine than the amount assessed in the penalty notice.
+When a driver contests a violation, the court has the discretion to impose a greater or lesser fine than the amount assessed in the penalty notice.
 The court can also dismiss the case if the violation is not proven.

 The maximum fine that the court can impose is: